-This Easter bank holiday weekend is undoubtedly set to be a busy one for pubs.
-Populus research published this week finding that 62% of British adults want their local pub to offer good food suggests that outlets face new challenges to keep up with consumer demand.
+Recent Populus research finds that 62% of British adults want their local pub to offer good food suggests that outlets face new challenges to keep up with consumer demand.

 The research reveals that the British public want to have good quality food served up alongside the wide selection of alcoholic and non-alcoholic drinks.
 People expect local pubs to offer much more than pork scratchings.